 beat the St. Louis Cardinals 11-0 on Sunday to win the World Series, four games to three.
 During the show, Ueberroth viewed videotapes in which Denkinger called Jorge Orta safe at first base after he hit a slow bouncer wide of the bag.
-The tapes show Jack Clark fielding the ball and flipping it He also said he was considering a to pitcher Todd Worrell on the bag, rule change which would allow the apparently before Orta touched "I think he may have missed it.
+The tapes show Jack Clark fielding the ball and flipping it to pitcher Todd Worrell on the bag, apparently before Orta touched "I think he may have missed it.
 He may have been safe ...
 I think he missed the call," Ueberroth told talkshow host Phil Donahue.
 "In all of sports, sometimes there's a fumble and they reshow it and, sure enough, the guy fumbled before he was on the ground.
 And you watch basketball and somebody bumped somebody and the referee misses it." spokesman Adams, said he believed Ueberroth The Royals won Game 6 by a meant to say that Orta may have Are you considering professional school?